 NAC 284.678 Submission, form and contents of grievance; informal discussions.
-(NRS 284.065, 284.155, 284.384)
+(NRS 284.065, 284.155, 284.340, 284.384)

-- 1. Except as otherwise provided in subsection 3 and NAC 284.692, an employee who feels aggrieved and wishes to file a formal grievance must submit his grievance in writing to his immediate supervisor on the official form, or in a letter if the official form is not available, within 20 working days after the date of the origin of the grievance or the date the employee learns of the problem.
+1. Except as otherwise provided in subsections 3 and 4 and NAC 284.692, an employee who feels aggrieved and wishes to file a formal grievance must submit the grievance in writing to his or her immediate supervisor on the official form, or in a letter if the official form is not available, within 20 working days after the date of the origin of the grievance or the date the employee learns of the problem.
 The parties should make every effort to resolve the grievance through informal discussions within these 20 working days.

 - 2. If the employee submits a letter, it must include:

-- (a) His name:
+- (a) His or her name;

-- (b) His most recent date of hire;
+- (b) His or her most recent date of hire;

-- (c) His position;
+- (c) His or her position;

-- (d) His department, division and section;
+- (d) His or her department, division and section;

-- (e) His mailing address;
+- (e) His or her mailing address;

-- (f) His business telephone number;
+- (f) His or her business telephone number;

-- (g) A statement that he is filing a formal grievance;
+- (g) A statement that he or she is filing a formal grievance;

-- (h) The date, time and place of the event or the date the employee learns of the event leading to the grievance;
+(h) The date, time and place of the event or the date the employee learns of the event leading to the grievance;

-- (i) A concise statement of his grievance:
+(i) A concise statement of the grievance;

-- (j) A detailed description of his grievance, including the names of other persons involved in the event, if any;
+(j) A detailed description of the grievance, including the names of other persons involved in the event, if any;

-- (k) A proposed solution of his grievance;
+(k) A proposed solution of the grievance;

-- (1) His signature; and
+(l) His or her signature; and

-- (m) The date he signed the statement.
+(m) The date he or she signed the statement.

-- 3. Except as otherwise provided in NAC 284.692, if a grievance relates to a decision of a reviewing officer about a performance evaluation, an employee must file a grievance that identifies the specific points of disagreement, if such specificity is provided, not later than 10 working days after the date the employee receives the decision of the reviewing officer.
-Except as otherwise provided in NAC 284.692, if the grievance relates to the failure of a reviewing officer to respond to a request for a review within the time required by NAC 284.470, an employee must file a grievance not later than 10 working days after the date on which the time for such a response expired.
-A grievance filed pursuant to this subsection must be filed with:
+3. Except as otherwise provided in NAC 284.692, if a grievance relates to a contested report on performance, an employee must file a grievance that identifies the specific points of contention, if such specificity is provided, not later than 10 working days after the date the employee receives a decision regarding the review conducted by the appointing authority pursuant to NAC 284.470.
+Except as otherwise provided in NAC 284.692, if the grievance relates to the failure of a reviewing officer or appointing authority to respond to a request for a review within the time required by NAC 284.470, an employee must file a grievance not later than 10 working days after the date on which the time for such a response expired.

-- (a) The appointing authority; or
+4. A grievance filed pursuant to subsection 3 must be filed with:

-- (b) If the appointing authority is the immediate supervisor of the employee or the reviewing officer, the person who is at the next level of the grievance process.
+(a) The person who is at the next appropriate level of the grievance process; or